dialloab/Account/README.md

 ## Rules to respect to make an operation

-you can't deposit an amount less or equal to 0
+You can't deposit an amount less or equal to 0

-you can't withdraw an amount less or equal to 0
+You can't withdraw an amount less or equal to 0

-you can't withdraw an amount greater than your balance
+You can't withdraw an amount greater than your balance

 ## Technical informations :
 Version java : 17

-the jar file is available at the root of the project and is called account-0.0.1.jar
+The jar file is available at the root of the project and is called account-0.0.1.jar

 The main class is AccountBankManage that launch the application